mnieber/dodo-commands/README.md

     continue?
 [Y/n]
     ```

-6. Show the command line for running cmake in docker:
+5. Show the command line for running cmake in docker:

     ```bash
     # enable the docker.on.yaml configuration layer that adds some docker specific
-    # values (such the image name) to the configuration file
+    # values (such as the image name) to the configuration file
     > dodo layer docker on

     # the same command now runs in docker!